Tran-Thu-Le/tybank/src/data.typ

 // short answer question
 #let saq(
   stem, // content
-  results: none, // a number
+  result: none, // a number
   solution: none, // array of solution
   tags: none, // dictionary
   type: "saq", // do not change this